fabesview/pdsnd_github/README.md

 Bikeshare data exploration with pandas

 ### Description
-The project was focused on using python in order to perform descriptive data exploration and analyse ridesharing data for three US cities (Chicago, New York, Washington).
+The project was focused on using python in order to perform descriptive statistical analysis of bikesharing data for three US cities (Chicago, New York, Washington).
+The bikeshare program allows the user to adjust the data cuts by month, day and city in order to explore specific subsets of the data.

 ### Files used
 This project uses bikesharing datasets provided by [Motivate](https://www.motivateco.com/) as part of the Udacity Nanodegree 'Programming for Datascience with Python".